Top 10 Things to do in Canada

 8. See the northern lights

 Fort McMurray in the Rockies is one of the best places in Canada to view the northern lights, with a 90% chance of seeing aurora activity in a 3 night stay at the specially designed night-sky viewing centre.
-But if you really want to get out into the wilderness, the remote and luxuriously appointed eco lodge at Blachford Lake in the Northwest Territories or a winter visit to the Yukon Territory are ideal aurora adventures for those wishing to get off the beaten track.
+But if you really want to get out into the wilderness, the remote Northwest Territories or the Yukon are ideal aurora adventures for those wishing to get off the beaten track.

 9. Enjoy Canada's watery wonders